-The TOE components of NXP Secure Smart Card Controller P6021y VB are composed of the IC hardware platform (see Fig. 1), the IC Dedicated Software, and the documentation.
+The TOE components of NXP Secure Smart Card Controller P6022y VB are composed of the IC hardware platform (see Fig. 1), the IC Dedicated Software, and the documentation.

 The IC Dedicated Software consists of a IC Dedicated Test Software and IC Dedicated Support Software.
 The IC Dedicated Test Software contains the Test-ROM Software, and the IC Dedicated Support Software contains the Boot-ROM Software and the Firmware Operating System.
+Please note that for the ATMC samples the romcode contents and options are a 1:1 copy of the romcode LR009 on device 9072B.

-The version of the Firmware Operating System as part of the IC Dedicated Support Software can be read-out by Security IC Embedded Software using FVEC interface as specified in [16], Section 2.1.9 Emulation Control Interface (FVEC0).
+The version of the Firmware Operating System as part of the IC Dedicated Support Software can be read-out by Security IC Embedded Software using FVEC interface as specified in [17], Section 2.1.9 Emulation Control Interface (FVEC0).